mattmallencode/crm/README.md

 *User Story ID: 1*

-As a manager, I want to invite other users to join my Sherpa team so they can access to our CRM resources.
+As a manager, I want to invite other users to join my Sherpa team so they can have access to our CRM resources.

 #### Team Invitation Acceptance